Arrest made after online racial abuse of West Brom player | Sports-Games

 The players' union has encouraged players to press charges if possible.

-“Systemic racism causes trauma, and footballers are not immune by virtue of their profession,” the Professional Footballers Association said Thursday.
-“Players' mental health can be affected by racial abuse and the impact of wider racial prejudice in society.”(AP) RUPRUP
+''Systemic racism causes trauma, and footballers are not immune by virtue of their profession,'' the Professional Footballers Association said Thursday. ''Players' mental health can be affected by racial abuse and the impact of wider racial prejudice in society.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)